Dingo-Seven/Keebort-Resources/README.md

 ## Want to Learn about Mechanical Keyboards?

-Refer to this [YT Playlist](https://youtube.com/playlist?list=PLx8AJyqd8OBSjQh1ZHVFlEe6FgRSnn_T9&si=dc55ps5Kq5aa2R7B) for tutorials on various aspects of the hobby, and serves as great material for folks to revisit and rehash their knowledge base.
-You are more than welcome to contribute to this playlist thru GitHub Issues or if I post the playlist anywhere.
+Refer to this [YT Playlist](https://youtube.com/playlist?list=PLx8AJyqd8OBSjQh1ZHVFlEe6FgRSnn_T9&si=dc55ps5Kq5aa2R7B) for tutorials on various aspects of the hobby.

+- Serves as great material for folks to revisit and rehash their knowledge base.
+- You are more than welcome to contribute to this playlist thru GitHub Issues or if I post the playlist anywhere else on the net.

 ## Want to Contribute?